daisygroup/terraform-demo/README.md

-Daisy Terraform Demo
+Terraform Example on AWS

-Automated deployment of infrastructure to AWS and Azure
+An example of AWS deployment using Terraform